cjstoddard/PCL-Ebook-Reader/README.md

-# PCL-Ebook-Reader
+# PCL Ebook Reader and RSS Feed Reader
-PicoCalc Lyra Ebook Reader
+PicoCalc Lyra Ebook Reader and RSS Feed Reader

 This is a small text mode epub reader.
 I was surprised to find there were very few of this type program out there and the ones that were are all old, outdated and unmaintained.
 I am targeting the Picocalc with the Lyra mod for the moment, this will run on a desktop Linux machine, but keep in mind, it specifically targets a small 320x320 screen, so there may be some weirdness in rendering.